cgunther/bcx-todos/README.md

 bcx-todos
 =========

-A simple, command line client for listing todos from Basecamp in chronological order across all your projects/todolists.
+A simple command line client for listing todos from Basecamp in chronological order across all your projects/todolists.

 Setup
 -----